Square root of 2: Apostol's proof

 Tom M. Apostol made another geometric reductio ad absurdum argument showing that $\sqrt{2}$ is irrational.
 It is also an example of proof by infinite descent.
-It makes use of classic compass and straightedge construction, proving the theorem by a method similar to that employed by ancient Greek geometers.
+It makes use of compass and straightedge construction, proving the theorem by a method similar to that employed by ancient Greek geometers.
 It is essentially the same algebraic proof as Tennebaum's proof, viewed geometrically in another way.

 Let △ ABC be a right isosceles triangle with hypotenuse length m and legs n as shown in Figure 2.
 By the Pythagorean theorem, $\frac{m}{n}=\sqrt{2}$.
 Suppose m and n are integers.
 Let m:n be a ratio given in its lowest terms.

 Draw the arcs BD and CE with centre A. Join DE.
 It follows that AB = AD, AC = AE and ∠BAC and ∠DAE coincide.
 Therefore, the triangles ABC and ADE are congruent by SAS.

 Because ∠EBF is a right angle and ∠BEF is half a right angle, △ BEF is also a right isosceles triangle.
 Hence BE = m − n implies BF = m − n.
 By symmetry, DF = m − n, and △ FDC is also a right isosceles triangle.
 It also follows that FC = n − (m − n) = 2n − m.

 Hence, there is an even smaller right isosceles triangle, with hypotenuse length 2n − m and legs m − n.
 These values are integers even smaller than m and n and in the same ratio, contradicting the hypothesis that m:n is in lowest terms.
 Therefore, m and n cannot be both integers; hence, $\sqrt{2}$ is irrational.